Seananigans/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ## Usage

+1. First change into the tournament directory:

+	`~/fullstack-nanodegree-vm/vagrant/tournament`

-First create the database by starting up posgresql and executing the following command:
+2. Second create the database by starting up posgresql and executing the following command:

 	`CREATE DATABASE tournament;`

-Set up the tables in the database by running the code in `tournament.sql`.
+3. Set up the tables in the database by running the code in `tournament.sql`.

-Then test the program using:
+4. Then test the program using:

 	`python tournament_test.py`

-The test program should verify that the below functions are working properly.
+5. The test program should verify that the below functions are working properly.

 	* deleteMatches()
 		- Clear all scores from a tournament to restart the tournament with the same players.

 	* deletePlayers()
 		- Clear the tournament to start with new players.

 	* registerPlayer(player_name)
 		- Register a player in the tournament.

 	* countPlayers()
 		- Count the number of players in the tournament.

 	* playerStandings()
 		- Get the player standings.

 	* reportMatch(id_of_winner, id_of_loser)
 		- Update the tournament results by reporting the winner and loser of a match.

 	* swissPairings()
 		- Get the pairings for the next matches.